Information Design in Optimal Auctions: Introduction

-We also investigate asymmetric signal distribution in both information design problems.
+We also investigate asymmetric information structure in both information design problems.
 For the seller-worst problem, we show that the optimal symmetric information structure remains the unique optimal solution, even if the information designer can choose different signal distributions for different buyers.
-Intuitively, averaging a profile of asymmetric virtual value distributions grants the seller less option values in selecting the highest virtual values and results in less revenue.
-This means restricting attention to symmetric signal distributions entails no loss in minimizing the seller's revenue.

-Although averaging a profile of asymmetric signal distribution entails no loss in minimizing the seller's revenue, it may entail loss in the expected total surplus.
-Indeed, we demonstrate one case with two buyers and another case with the number of buyers approaching infinity where an asymmetric information structure generates strictly higher surplus for the buyers than the optimal symmetric information structure.
-As our setup is ex ante symmetric, the result shows that asymmetric information structure can emerge endogenously as the choice of a buyer-optimal information designer.
+Intuitively, averaging a profile of asymmetric virtual value distributions grants the seller fewer option values in selecting the highest virtual values and thereby earns him less revenue.
+This means that restricting attention to symmetric signal distributions entails no loss in minimizing the seller's revenue.
+However, averaging a profile of asymmetric signal distributions may entail loss in the expected total surplus.
+In particular, we explore one case with two buyers and another case with a large number of buyers, in both of which an asymmetric information structure generates a strictly higher aggregate surplus for the buyers than the optimal symmetric information structure does.
+Our result shows that asymmetric information structure can emerge endogenously as a choice of a buyer-optimal information designer, even in our ex ante symmetric setting.